Frequently Asked Questions

 If you are staying at One Man Lake Lodge or Kettle Falls Lodge everything is provided for you at the lodge.
 The only things you need to bring are your personal items, suitable clothing and fishing rods and gear.
 Please note that there is a 50 lb weight limit for luggage/gear per person for parties that are flying in to our lodges.

-At Caribou Falls Landing and The Outpost Company you are required to bring all of your own food.
+At Caribou Falls Landing and our outpost cabins you are required to bring all of your own food.
 Cooking utensils and pots and pans are at the cabins.
 You also require your personal items, suitable clothing and fishing gear.
-At the Outpost Company, you will also need to bring bedding and towels.
+At our outpost cabins, you will also need to bring bedding and towels.
 Note that there is a 100 lb weight limit for luggage/gear per person on flights from River Air in Minaki to the outposts.
 There is a 50 lb per person weight limit for luggage/gear on flights to the outposts from Winnipeg International Airport and provisioning is a must if we are picking up the group to fly directly into the outpost.

 There are many great places to stay while visiting the Kenora area.
 The following is a short list of a few places around the city for your convenience, or, if there is somewhere else that you would like to stay or you want to get a room in Minaki please give us a call and we can help you out.